Decoding the Web of Belief

 Intuitively, a distance of 0 means the strings are identical, a small distance indicates the strings are very similar, and a large distance shows they are quite different.

-For each Wikidata search, the script calculates the Levenshtein distance for all results and picks the one that is most similar to our term.
+For each Wikidata search, the script calculates the Levenshtein distance for all results and chooses the most similar entry.
 The similarity score is then converted to a simple scale from 0 to 100, where 0 means completely different and 100 means an exact match.
 If the best match scores above a set threshold, such as 70, we accept it as a valid match and move on to the next search.

-The entire process described above, drawn as a process map.
+The entire process described above, represented as a process map.

 With the above process finished, we now have the means to construct the final graph.